neptuneshues/grandoutline/internal/elections.md

 **Political Parties**

-Political parties, which can run its candidates in multiple ridings, can be registered with the [ID of Elections](departments/id-of-elections.md) (as do all candidates).
+Political parties, which can run its candidates in multiple ridings, will be registered with the [ID of Elections](departments/id-of-elections.md) (as do all candidates).
 There will usually be an option to do so when elections become closer in time.

 ### Election for Prime Minister